anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The doors of wisdom are never shut.
+Quote: In the depth of winter, I finally learned that there was within me an invincible summer.

-By: Benjamin Franklin
+By: Albert Camus